 - Form: How a subscriber joins your list.
 Enter a name and email address and you're subscribed!

 - Landing Page: like a form, but with more content and design.

 - Sequence: A series of emails sent automatically based on subscription date.
 MailChimp calls them automations, Aweber calls them follow-up sequences, Infusionsoft calls them campaigns, other tools call them autoresponders.

 - Broadcast: A one-time email sent to a specific group of subscribers (or your entire audience).
-These are called campaigns in MailChimp.

 - Subscriber: Someone who gives you their email address to receive updates.
 Subscribers are account-wide with a single profile.
 This means as you add data, it all goes into one profile rather than creating duplicate subscribers across lists.

 - Tag: a bit of metadata added to a subscribers profile to track their activity or preferences.
 Tags can be used to keep track of purchases, what a subscriber is interested in (e.g. design vs marketing), how engaged they are (clicked a link in a launch sequence) and where they were imported from.
 A subscriber can have an unlimited number of tags.